kalinchuk/kenbak_1/README.md

 # Kenbak-1 Reproduction

 This repository contains schematics, PCBs, instructions and parts lists for the Kenbak-1 reproduction build which can be found at [https://www.youtube.com/watch?v=ffsnZ321Xv4](https://www.youtube.com/watch?v=ffsnZ321Xv4).
-Be sure to check out [www.kenbak.com](https://www.kenbak.com) for much more details on the Kenbak-1 and its operation.
+Be sure to check out [www.kenbak.com](https://www.kenbak.com) for much more details on the Kenbak-1 and its operation. [www.kenbakkit.com](http://www.kenbakkit.com/) also has a lot of resources pertaining to building the reproduction Kenbak-1.

 IMAGE TODO